Menopause averted a midlife energetic crisis with help from older children and parents: A simulation study

 Somewhat counter-intuitively, after adjusting for age, sex, and body mass, TEE is relatively constant within these four phases, regardless of activity or immune activation.
 Instead, an individual’s fixed energy budget is allocated among, e.g., growth, immunity, and activity.
 Children in horticultural Shuar vs. industrial populations have very similar TEE, for example, but compared to children in industrial populations, Shuar children have higher immune activation and activity, and reduced growth (Urlacher et al., 2019).

-Accordingly, hunter-gatherer TEE was modeled using the regression model in Bajunaid et al. (2025), which comprises a linear equation that predicts TEE using age (years), sex, body mass (kg), height (cm), ethnicity, and elevation (m) (see Table 1 in Bajunaid et al., 2025), except that TEE for infants (age 0-1) was from Pontzer et al. (2021).
+Accordingly, hunter-gatherer TEE was modeled using the regression model in Bajunaid et al. (2025), which comprises an equation that predicts TEE using age (years), sex, body mass (kg), height (cm), ethnicity, and elevation (m) (see Table 1 in Bajunaid et al., 2025), except that TEE for infants (age 0-1) was from Pontzer et al. (2021).
 Body mass and height were modeled as the average of generalized additive models (GAMs) of body masses and heights by age and sex of the Ache, Hadza, and !Kung.
-Ethnicity and elevation were set as “African” and 1000 m, respectively.
+Ethnicity and elevation were set as “African” and 1000 m, respectively, yielding a mean adult female TEE = 2019 kcals/day, and a mean adult male TEE = 2581 kcals/day.
 See Figure S2.
 Family energy consumption was the sum of TEE for the mother, father, and their joint children for each age of the mother starting at AFB.

 \[ productivity(age) = \mathrm{TEE}_{prop} strength(age)^\alpha skill(age)^{1 - \alpha} \tag{1}\]